thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 {{!RFC9525, Section 2}} mandates that the subject field not be used to identify a service.
 For IoT purposes, an empty subject field avoids significant confusion for End Entity certificates.

-The requirement in Section 4.4.2 of {{!RFC7925}} to only use EUI-64 for end entity certificates as a subject field is lifted.
+The requirement in {{Section 4.4.2 of !RFC7925}} to only use EUI-64 for end entity certificates as a subject field is lifted.

 Two fields are typically used to encode a device identifer, namely the